tatsuikeda/MultiSource-Video-Transcriber/README.md

 - For any dependency issues, try running the `install_dependencies.py` script again or install the required packages manually.
 - If a particular video fails to download, check if yt-dlp supports that platform or if the video is still available.
 - Check the `transcription_debug.log` file for detailed information about any errors or issues encountered during the transcription process.
+- If you have issues with private videos, make sure you've selected the correct Firefox profile where you're logged in.

 ## Contributing